varunarya10/unittest2/README.txt

 ``test_suite = 'unittest2.collector'`` in your setup.py.
 This starts test
 discovery with the default parameters from the directory containing setup.py, so it is perhaps most useful as an example (see unittest2/collector.py).

+In unittest2 TextTestResult.stopTestRun is responsible for calling printErrors.
+This is desirable behaviour but in Python 3.1 TestResult.stopTestRun was documented as being empty and subclasses shouldn't need to call it.
+This would make the change backwards incompatible and needs thinking about.